milesroberts-123/snakemake-aks-tutorial/README.md

 * Removed `data/samples/C.fastq` because it was unecessary to provide a minimal snakemake example and also not included in Snakefile

-* Added `conda: "enviornment.yaml"` to each snakemake rule so that kubernetes would install software on the fly
+* Added `conda: "enviornment.yaml"` to each snakemake rule in the Snakefile so that kubernetes would install software on the fly

 * Added genome BWA index to input of the `bwa_map` rule.
 BWA mem needs the index in order to run, but kubernetes won't download the index to its nodes unless the index is defined in the input.

+* Created a custom docker image with snakemake, kubernetes, and azure-blob-storage installed which kubernetes can use

+The main lessons I learned are:

+* A kubernetes job will only download files to the compute nodes if they are defined in the snakemake rule

+* The snakemake image that kubernetes uses needs the `azure-blob-storage` dependency in order to work

 ## References